 North Tyneside

 § This page gives an overview of the North Tyneside local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ North Tyneside stretches along the north-east coast from the River Tyne to the sandy beaches of Whitley Bay and Tynemouth.
 Tynemouth is celebrated for its castle and priory perched dramatically above the North Sea, while Whitley Bay offers a traditional seaside resort atmosphere with its promenade and St Mary’s Lighthouse.
 Inland towns like Wallsend reflect the area’s Roman heritage with Segedunum Roman Fort marking the end of Hadrian’s Wall.
 The district’s landscape balances urban centres with coastal scenery, riverside walks, and historic landmarks, making it a blend of heritage, leisure, and natural beauty.

-The administrative boundary of North Tyneside can be viewed on OpenStreetMap: District Boundary of North Tyneside.
+The administrative boundary of North Tyneside can also be viewed on OpenStreetMap: District Boundary of North Tyneside.

 Key Facts about North Tyneside